-MESD offers Title I services to all eligible students attending designated Title I schools.
-Title I refers to federally funded resources used to support students with their academic needs especially in the areas of English/Language Arts, math, and English Language Development.
-The goal of Title I at MESD is to ensure that our students have a fair, equal and significant opportunity for a high quality education.
+The Millbrae Elementary School District offers Title I services to all eligible students attending designated Title I schools.
+Title I refers to federally funded resources used to support students with their academic needs especially in the areas of English/Language Arts, Math, and English Language Development.
+The goal of Title I at the Millbrae Elementary School District is to ensure that our students have a fair, equal and significant opportunity for a high quality education.

 Parent involvement is vital in the implementation of the Title I program.
 According to the Elementary and Secondary Education Act (ESEA) 1118 - parent involvement is defined as the "participation of parents in regular, two-way and meaningful communication involving student academic learning and other school activities".
-MESD's Board Policy 6020 stipulates that the Superintendent shall ensure that the parents/guardians of Title I schools will be consulted and participate in the planning, design, implementation and evaluation of the parent involvement program.
+The Millbrae Elementary School District Board Policy 6020 stipulates that the Superintendent shall ensure that the parents/guardians of Title I schools will be consulted and participate in the planning, design, implementation and evaluation of the parent involvement program.
 Parents will have a voice in the development of their schools' parent involvement policy, participate in signing a school compact and determine how the district's Title I funds will be allocated to support parent involvement activities.

-In carrying out the Title I parental involvement policy, MESD will provide full opportunities for the participation of parents with limited English proficiency, parents with students of disabilities, and parents of foster and homeless youth; including ensuring that all communications are in an understandable and uniform format in a language parents understand.
+In carrying out the Title I parental involvement policy, the District will provide full opportunities for the participation of parents with limited English proficiency, parents with students of disabilities, and parents of foster and homeless youth; including ensuring that all communications are in an understandable and uniform format in a language parents understand.
 Parents of students served in Title I, Part A schools will be involved in decisions about how the Title I, Part A funds reserved for parental involvement will be allotted, and will ensure that the schools are appropriately funded.